MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-data-platform.md

 - Azure SQL Database provides built-in regional high availability and turnkey geo-replication to distribute read-replicas across Azure regions.
   - With geo-replication, secondary database replicas remain read-only until a failover is initiated.
-  - Up to foursecondaries are supported in the same or different regions.
+  - Up to four secondaries are supported in the same or different regions.
   - Secondary replicas can also be used for read-only query access to optimize read performance.
   - Failover must be initiated manually but can be wrapped in automated operational procedures.